-Categorical encoders in Feature-engine are designed to work with variables of type object by default.
-Thus, if you wish to encode the returned bins further, say to try and obtain monotonic relationships between the variable and the target, you can do so seamlessly by setting return_object to True.
-You can find an example of how to use this functionality here.
+Categorical encoders in Feature-engine are designed to work by default with variables of type object.
+Therefore, to further encode the discretized output with Feature-engine's encoders, we can set return_object=True instead.
+This will return the transformed variables as object.

+Let's say we want to obtain monotonic relationships between the variable and the target.
+We can do that seamlessly by setting return_object to True.
+A tutorial of how to use this functionality is available here.